aelfric2/Whiskybasesearch/README.md

 As soon as you click one of the AI buttons, an input prompt will appear.

 Paste your copied API key and confirm with OK.

 The script will now securely remember the key in the background—you won't have to enter it again.

 5. How it Works
 Whenever you highlight text (at least 4 characters), an elegant black selection bar appears:

-The Three Functions:
-💎 AI-Strikt (Database Mode):

-How it works: The AI (Gemini 2.0 Flash) cross-references the highlighted text exactly with your stored distillery database.
+💎 AI-Strikt (Database Mode): The AI (Gemini 2.0 Flash) cross-references the highlighted text exactly with your stored distillery database.
 Goal: Perfect formatting according to your standard (Distillery + Year).
 Benefit: Ideal for filtering clean names for Whiskybase searches out of chaotic shop listings.

-🧪 AI-Kreativ (Expert Mode):

-How it works: The AI analyzes the text freely without database constraints.
+🧪 AI-Kreativ (Expert Mode): The AI analyzes the text freely without database constraints.
 Goal: Extract tasting notes, background info, or details even if the distillery is not in your list.
 Benefit: Great for blog articles or foreign-language websites.

-🔍 Google:

-Benefit: Instantly performs a Google search and automatically appends "Whiskybase" to your search term to get you to your destination without detours.
+🔍 Google: Instantly performs a Google search and automatically appends "Whiskybase" to your search term.

-What happens after the analysis?
-A result popup appears with the following options:

-🔍 WB: Immediately opens a search on Whiskybase using the name corrected by the AI.

-🌐 Reviews: Performs a targeted Google search for external reviews of this specific bottling.

-✖: Closes the window.

-Tip: If you ever need to change your API key, simply delete the script in Tampermonkey and re-add it—it will then prompt you for the key again upon the next use.

-Happy researching! 🥃

-German:

-Tampermonkey-Edition für den Browser:
+Tampermonkey-Edition für den Browser
 Installationsanleitung: Whiskybase Ultimate AI (V30.2) Dieses Skript hilft dir, Whisky-Informationen auf jeder Webseite blitzschnell zu analysieren, mit deiner persönlichen Whisky-Datenbank abzugleichen oder via modernster KI (Gemini 2.0 Flash) zu bewerten.